NLarchive/github-task-manager/README.md

 - ✅ **HTTPS Only**: GitHub Pages uses HTTPS by default
 - ✅ **Input Validation**: All user input validated before processing
 - ✅ **CORS Protection**: API calls respect GitHub's CORS policy
-- ✅ **No Auth Required**: Intentional design for public collaboration
+- ✅ **Read-Only by Default**: Live site can require a shared password to modify tasks
 - ✅ **Rate Limiting**: Respects GitHub API rate limits

 ### Security Considerations

-- ⚠️ This app is public - anyone can modify tasks
+- ⚠️ Client-side passwords are not a strong security boundary (users can inspect served JS)
 - ⚠️ No user authentication - attribution based on name input
 - ⚠️ GitHub history is permanent - no true deletion
 - ⚠️ Token is visible in Actions logs - use read-only token if sensitive